 Counselling Sessions fees are charged as follows:

-Individual Counselling : From £45 per 50 mins. session
+Individual face to face Counselling : From £65 per 50 mins. per session

 Fees are paid on or before the counselling session.

-**Block booking of sessions is also available and discounts are offered when you pay for six sessions at once (Block booking).
+**Block booking of sessions is also available and discounts are offered when you pay for twelve sessions at once (Block booking).

 I offer discretionary concessionary rates based on individual circumstances.
 Please feel free to speak to me about this.

-I would require please, 24 hours notice when cancellation is necessary, if 24 hours notice has not been given 50% of your fee will be charged.
-(Due to room booking).
+I would require please, 24 hours notice when cancellation is necessary, if 24 hours notice has not been given 100% of your fee will be charged.

 Before appointments are booked, an initial assessment will be carried out by telephone at a time that is best for both of us.